 Gundabooka National Park

-Visit Gundabooka National Park and State Conservation Area, near Bourke in outback NSW, to see the imposing Mount Gunderbooka, go camping in the outback and see Aboriginal rock art.
+Visit Gundabooka National Park and State Conservation Area, near Bourke in outback New South Wales to see the imposing Mount Gunderbooka, go camping in the outback and see Aboriginal rock art.

 Gundabooka National Park and State Conservation Area is a vast area rich in Aboriginal and European heritage that stretches from the banks of the Darling River, across the plains and over Mount Gunderbooka.